-In the context of digital marketing, roofing companies get customers through inbound marketing.
+In the context of online advertising for roofers, companies get customers through inbound marketing.
 This business methodology attracts leads by creating valuable content and online experiences tailored to a specific target audience, i.e., your customer base.

 It’s a process of identifying, attracting, and transforming online users into business prospects by using online channels, tactics, and strategies such as email campaigns, paid social media ads, and downloadable content.

-Inbounding marketing and the process of getting customers are aligned to the sales funnel.
+Inbounding marketing for roofers and the process of getting customers are aligned to the sales funnel.
 This is a marketing model that illustrates the theoretical journey towards the purchasing of goods or services.

 The sales funnel has three stages that businesses to generate marketing material for: